microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 ## Background

 Bulk FHIR data ingestion is a vital capability for managing FHIR data operations at scale.
-Since there is no official `$import` operation published in the FHIR standard (yet), implementors must rely on alternative methods of getting bulk data into a FHIR server.
+Since there is no official `$import` operation published in the FHIR standard (yet), implementors must rely on alternative methods of ingesting bulk data into a FHIR server.
 In this challenge, we will be using the FHIR-Bulk Loader (OSS) utility, which is an Azure Function App solution for importing bulk data into Azure API for FHIR.

 ## Learning Objectives for Challenge-03